 Phyllis Ellen born 1924.

-On leaving the army George became a railway porter/ army pensioner and in 1920 was living at 2 Railway Street, Norwich.
+In 1920 the family was living at 2 Railway Street, Norwich.

-In 1939 George was working as a farm carter and was living on Stubbs Green , Shotesham.
+In 1939 George was working as a farm carter.

-He died in March 1957 in the Trinity Hospital, Shotesham.
-On his death certificate it said he died from Myocardial degeneration/ chronic bronchitis.
+He died on 25th January 1957 in the Trinity Hospital.
+His death certificate said he died from myocardial degeneration/ chronic bronchitis.
 His occupation was given as retired corporal Royal Norfolk Regiment.
 A bugler from the regiment played at his funeral.

 England & Wales, Birth, marriage, death index 1837-2005